How to Get Rid of Smells in Your Kitchen Sink

 There are two leading causes of odors in your kitchen sink: leftover food caught in the disposal and sewer gases making their way through the pipes.

 Food residue can also ferment in the sink, causing a rancid odor.
-Keep reading to find out how everyday household items can lift stubborn food smell and solve the majority of these problems.
+Keep reading to find out how everyday household items can lift stubborn food smells and solve the majority of these problems.

 SEWER SMELL If you smell a sewage odor, you may have an empty sink trap.
 The p-trap or s-trap under the sink stores a small amount of water in the bottom of the “u” shaped part of the pipe.
 The water acts as a barrier between the sewer and your sink.
 If the water disappears, there is no longer anything separating the smell from escaping into your home.

-RUN WATER DOWN THE DRAIN FOR ONE MINUTE Sometimes, the answer is simple.
+RUN WATER DOWN THE DRAIN FOR ONE MINUTE.
+Sometimes the answer is simple.
 Did you just get back from vacation?
-If the sink hasn't been used in a while, the trapped water could have evaporated.
+If the sink wasn’t used regularly, the trapped water could have evaporated.
 Run water down the sink for one minute.
 Wait 30 minutes and see if the smell is gone.
-If it is, simply run water for one minute anytime the smell resurfaces.
+If it is, simply run the water for one minute anytime the smell resurfaces.

 CHECK THE SINK TRAP The sink trap is located under your kitchen sink.
 Check the pipes for leaks or breaks.
-If you notice anything wrong, it is best to call an experienced plumber.
+If you notice anything wrong, it is best to contact an experienced plumber.